MicrosoftDocs/architecture-center/docs/solution-ideas/articles/dev-test-microservice.md

 - [GitHub](https://docs.github.com/github/creating-cloning-and-archiving-repositories/about-repositories) is a code hosting platform for version control and collaboration.
 A GitHub source-control [repository](https://docs.github.com/github/creating-cloning-and-archiving-repositories/about-repositories) contains all project files and their revision history.
 Developers can work together to contribute, discuss, and manage code in the repository.

-- [GitHub Actions](https://github.com/features/actions) provide a suite of build and release workflows, covering continuous integration (CI), automated testing, and container deployments.
+- [GitHub Actions](https://github.com/features/actions) provides a suite of build and release workflows, covering CI, automated testing, and container deployments.

-- [Azure Boards] is a service for managing work for software projects.
+- [Azure Boards](https://azure.microsoft.com/services/devops/boards/) is a service for managing work for software projects.
 Azure Boards brings a rich set of capabilities including native support for Scrum and Kanban, customizable dashboards, and integrated reporting.

-- [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) is a fully-featured CI/CD service that can automatically deploy updated Container Registry images to Kubernetes clusters.
+- [Azure Pipelines](https://azure.microsoft.com/services/devops/pipelines/) is a fully featured CI/CD service that can automatically deploy updated Container Registry images to Kubernetes clusters.

 - Azure Pipelines uses [Azure Key Vault](/azure/devops/pipelines/release/azure-key-vault) to securely consume secrets like credentials and connections strings required for release and deployment configurations.
 For more information, see [DevSecOps in Azure](/azure/architecture/solution-ideas/articles/devsecops-in-azure).